 Why are Bend-area trails closed for winter range?
 Contributed by Lauri Turner, Wildlife Biologist The Deschutes National Forest is an economic engine for our region, a source of clean and abundant water, and an outdoor playground.
 We live, work and play here but as our recreation through the forest and trail development continues in surrounding…Read more

 Recent Posts by Deschutes Collaborative Forest Project

-Pandora Moth Returns to a Central Oregon Forest Near You Contributed by Robbie Flowers, PhD.
+Pandora Moth Returns on the Wing to Central Oregon Contributed by Robbie Flowers, PhD.
 Forest Entomologist for the USDA Forest Service, Forest Health Protection.
 Central Oregon Forest Insect and Disease Service Center.
-As spring transitions into early summer in Central Oregon, we'll begin to see more than just warmer weather and tank tops but…Read more
+With paddleboard and mountain biking season in full swing, you may see a familiar site fluttering by you near the river or on…Read more

 Recent Comments by Deschutes Collaborative Forest Project